tim-tm/zarfy3/README.md

 # zarfy3

-This repository is a Gtk3 recode of the patched [zarfy](https://github.com/rbtylee/zarfy) maintained by [Robert Wiley](https://github.com/rbtylee/).
+This repository is a Gtk3 recode of the patched [zarfy](https://github.com/rbtylee/zarfy).

 ## Features